-The number of properties acquired through foreclosure declined in the first quarter of 2013 compared with the first quarter of 2012 due to a decline in the number of seriously delinquent loans in our single-family book of business.
+The number of properties acquired through foreclosure declined in the first half of 2013 compared with the first half of 2012 due to a decline in the number of seriously delinquent loans in our single-family book of business.
 The slow pace of foreclosures, caused by continuing foreclosure process issues encountered by our servicers and changing legislative, regulatory and judicial requirements, continues to impact the number of foreclosure acquisitions for the periods presented.

 We continue to manage our REO inventory to minimize costs and maximize sales proceeds.
-However, as we are unable to market and sell a large portion of our inventory, the pace at which we can dispose of our properties slows, resulting in higher foreclosed property expenses related to costs associated with ensuring that the property is vacant and costs of maintaining the property.
+However, we are unable to market and sell a large portion of our inventory primarily due to occupancy and state or local redemption or confirmation periods, extending the amount of time it takes to bring our properties to a marketable state and eventually dispose of them.
+This results in higher foreclosed property expenses, which include costs related to maintaining the property and ensuring that the property is vacant.

-Table 39 displays the current status of our single-family foreclosed property inventory, including the percentage of our inventory that we are unable to market, as of the dates indicated.
+Table 38 displays the current status of our single-family foreclosed property inventory, including the percentage of our inventory that we are unable to market, as of the dates indicated.

-Table 39: Single-Family Foreclosed Property Status
+Table 38: Single-Family Foreclosed Property Status